RcDevRIL/proto_madera_front/README.md

 `flutter drive --target=test_driver/madera_app.dart`

 This will trigger the execution of the automated integration tests.
-It will launche the app on debug mode and execute implemented actions.
+It will launch the app on debug mode and execute implemented actions.
 This tool is great to enable stable integration of new releases :rocket:

+But right now, the tests implemented are for demonstration purposes.

 ## Built With